 What are the expectations of Review Board members?

 Members must be from a state transit agency that administers Section 5311 funds or be employed by a rural public transportation agency that receives Section 5311 or Tribal Transit Program funds.
-Individuals must be able to attend two official Review Board meetings each year (usually April or May and October).
-The first Review Board meeting that will include new members will be held in Washington, DC in April 2018.
+Individuals must be able to attend two official Review Board meetings each year (usually April/May and October).
+The first Review Board meeting that will include new members will be held in Washington, DC on May 9-11, 2018.
 Travel expenses are covered in full by National RTAP.
 New Review Board members will participate in an orientation at the meeting.

 Members serve for three years and are expected to take an active role in the work of National RTAP by attending official meetings and working with the National Program via email and telephone during the interim.
 Promoting the program may include serving as a National RTAP Ambassador and representing the program at national and/or state transit conferences and other events.

 What is the solicitation process for new Review Board members?

 National RTAP solicits nominations.
 A nominating committee will review submissions and make recommendations in conjunction with the Federal Transit Administration.
 Candidates may be interviewed by a current or past Review Board member.

 - Eligibility in one of the two categories of Review Board membership (state DOT program manager or rural/tribal transit provider)

 - Number of years of experience in the rural transit industry